 JOOLA Inside Table Tennis Table

 Cost: $ | Surface thickness: 15mm MDF | Frame: 1.5 inch Steel | Aprons: 1.5 inch resin apron | Design: Separate halves | Weight: 137 lbs | Colours: Blue | Playback: Yes

 - Laminate table top prone to peeling

-The STIGA Advantage’s closest challenger is the JOOLA Inside, which is an equally impressive table from another well known brand.
-Sharing similar characteristics its difficult to separate the two tables.
+The STIGA Advantage’s closest challenger is the JOOLA Inside, which shares similar popularity status among indoor tables.
+With similar characteristics its difficult to separate the two tables.

 The JOOLA Inside comes 95% pre-assembled and only requires about 15 minutes to get it up and running.
 The rollaway table is constructed using 1.5” powder coated steel, together with a 1.5” apron and overall is well made and has a solid feel.
 When compared to the STIGA, while the steel is the same thickness it does have a slightly lighter weight.